emilyvertosick/Statistics-Course/docs/09-answers.md

 ##  24.20588
 ```

-Both methods give you an identical p value of <0.001.
-But note, I didn’t ask for the p value.
+Both methods give you an identical p-value of <0.001.
+But note, I didn’t ask for the p-value.
 I asked "Does acupuncture increase range of motion?"
 Given that this is an uncontrolled trial, it may be that range of motion has improved naturally over time.
 So in fact you can’t answer the question about whether acupuncture increases range of motion from these data!

 BTW: for those who are interested, acupuncture has been shown to improve neck pain and range of motion in a controlled trial, see: [Irnich, Behrens et al., Immediate effects of dry needling and acupuncture at distant points in chronic neck pain: results of a randomized, double-blind, sham-controlled crossover trial.](https://www.ncbi.nlm.nih.gov/pubmed/12237186)